youchuanyi/the-Impact-of-News-Information-Acquisition-and-Cognition/README.md

 ```
 Then, you can load the required environment variables in `requirements.txt

-Because jupyter notebook is not very compatible with ipywidgets, Please use jupyterlab (instead of jupyter notebook) to open  [walkthrough](./walkthrough.ipynb) to see interactive component.
+Because jupyter notebook is not very compatible with ipywidgets, if interactive components goes wrong, please use jupyterlab (instead of jupyter notebook) to open  [walkthrough](./walkthrough.ipynb) to see interactive component.

 ### Create and activate a virtual environment.
 ```bash